winzerprince/sentio/docs/CSC-2114_AI_Analysis_Assignment.md

 # CSC-2114 Artificial Intelligence Analysis Assignment
-## AI Module Analysis for Sentio - DEAM-Based Emotional Music Generation Project
+## AI Module Analysis for Harmonia - Emotional Music Generation Project

 **Student:** [Your Name]
 **Course:** CSC-2114 Artificial Intelligence
 **Date:** September 10, 2025
-**Project Context:** Sentio - DEAM Dataset-Driven Emotional Music Analysis and Generation Engine
+**Project Context:** Harmonia - AI-Powered Emotional Music Analysis and Generation Engine

 ---

 ## Executive Summary

-This comprehensive analysis examines each module of the Artificial Intelligence fundamentals course in the context of our **Sentio project** - an AI system designed to analyze and generate music based on continuous emotional parameters using the **DEAM (Database for Emotion Analysis using Music) dataset**.
-Each module is evaluated for its applicability, limitations, and specific implementation considerations within our emotion-driven music AI domain.
+This comprehensive analysis examines each module of the Artificial Intelligence fundamentals course in the context of our Harmonia project - an AI system designed to analyze and generate music based on emotional parameters.
+Each module is evaluated for its applicability, limitations, and specific implementation considerations within our music AI domain.

-The Sentio project leverages the DEAM dataset's **45-second audio clips** with **continuous valence-arousal annotations** to move beyond traditional music recommendation systems.
-Our system creates AI models that understand and replicate the emotional essence of music using **quantifiable, data-driven approaches** to the **Circumplex Model (Valence-Arousal)** as validated by real human listeners in the DEAM corpus.
+The Harmonia project aims to move beyond traditional music recommendation systems by creating AI models that understand and replicate the emotional essence of music using the Circumplex Model (Valence-Arousal) as our primary emotional framework.

-**Key Dataset Characteristics Driving Our Analysis:**
-- **1,802 audio excerpts** with per-second emotion annotations
-- **Continuous valence-arousal ratings** from multiple human annotators
-- **Beat-level temporal dynamics** enabling time-series emotion modeling
-- **High inter-annotator agreement** providing reliable ground truth for training
-- **Diverse musical genres** ensuring robust emotion-music mapping learning

 ---